TIK-301

-TIK-301 (LY-156735) is an agonist for the melatonin receptors MT_{1} and MT_{2} that is under development for the treatment of insomnia and other sleep disorders.
+TIK-301, also known as LY-156735 or PD-6735 or as β-methyl-6-chloromelatonin, is an agonist for the melatonin receptors MT_{1} and MT_{2} that is under development for the treatment of insomnia and other sleep disorders.
 Its agonist action on MT_{1} and MT_{2} receptors in the suprachiasmatic nucleus in the brain enables its action as a chronobiotic.
 It is in the same class of melatonin receptor agonists as ramelteon and tasimelteon.

 History and development

 TIK-301 was first developed at Eli Lilly and Company in Indianapolis, Indiana, as LY-156735.
 In 2002, it was licensed by Phase 2 Discovery for further commercialization and worldwide development as PD-6735.
-In July 2007, the open Investigational New Drug (IND) was transferred to Tikvah Therapeutics Inc. in Atlanta, GA by Phase II Discovery, where it was renamed to TIK-301.
+In July 2007, the open Investigational New Drug (IND) was transferred to Tikvah Therapeutics in Atlanta, GA by Phase II Discovery, where it was renamed to TIK-301.
 Currently, clinical trials are ongoing there.
-Because it has been traded and sublicensed by multiple companies, it can referred to by all three names.
+Because it has been traded and sublicensed by multiple companies, it can be referred to by all three names.
 Mostly recently and commonly, it is referred to as TIK-301.

 TIK-301 was in phase II clinical trials in 2002.
 In 2004, TIK-301 was designated an orphan drug by the FDA.